 Ocean Albatros

-The Ocean Albatros will operate in both Antarctica and the Arctic and on cruises between these core expedition areas.
-The vessels in the SunStone Ships' INFINITY series were the first to introduce the proven X-BOW hull in cruise ships.
-The vessels have low emissions due to a combination of power system and ship design.
+The Ocean Albatros operates in Antarctica and the Arctic and offers cruises in the regions between these core expedition areas.
+The SunStone Ships' INFINITY series vessels were the first to introduce the proven X-BOW hull in cruise ships.
+Due to a combination of the power system and ship design, the vessels have low emissions.

 Primary Specifications